-To ensure that recent advances in Pulmonary Rehabilitation standard setting and clinical audit are supported by a rigorous Quality Improvement (QI) programme, BTS established the Pulmonary Rehabilitation Quality Improvement Advisory Group (PRQIAG) in 2015.
+To ensure that recent advances in Pulmonary Rehabilitation standard setting and clinical audit are supported by a rigorous Quality Improvement (QI) programme, BTS established the Pulmonary Rehabilitation Quality Improvement Advisory Group (PRQIAG).

 The PRQIAG is Chaired by Professor Sally Singh and details of members are available here.
 Terms of Reference for the Group are available in the Related Documents section, along with a brief BTS Statement on Pulmonary Rehabilitation.

-One of the first tasks of the PRQIAG was to act as the clinical advisory body for a pulmonary rehabilitation accreditation pilot scheme led by the Royal College of Physicians of London.
-The purpose of the pilot was to assess the feasibility of developing a full accreditation scheme for pulmonary rehabilitation.
-The pilot project was supported by stakeholders including the British Lung Foundation and National COPD Audit Programme, and by the NHS England Chief Scientific Officer.
+One of the first tasks of the PRQIAG was to act as the clinical advisory body for pilot PR accreditation scheme led by the Royal College of Physicians (RCP) and funded by NHS England to test the feasibility of developing a full scheme.

 Pulmonary Rehabilitation Training and Resources

 A BTS Short Course has been developed to cover the fundamentals of PR.
-This first course ran in April 2017 and will run for a second time just before the BTS Winter Meeting in December - details are available here.
+This course has run three times since April 2017 and it is intended that further courses will be scheduled in due course - details will be available here when confirmed.

 The PRQIAG has developed training and resources to help PR practitioners in their day to day work which are available on a dedicated PR programme area on Respiratory Futures.
 This has been established as a repository for information on quality improvement and best practice, and includes a PR forum to enable further sharing of ideas and leaning.
 Please send any suggestions for the PR programme pages and PR forum to: firstname.lastname@example.org.